-The merger between AgCountry Farm Credit Services, ACA (AgCountry) and United was effective July 1, 2017.
-The effects of the merger with United are included in our financial position for all periods presented.
-Results of operations and equity reflect the results of AgCountry prior to July 1, 2017, and the merged Association after July 1, 2017.
+The merger between AgCountry Farm Credit Services, ACA (AgCountry) and Farm Credit Services of North Dakota, ACA (FCS ND) was effective January 1, 2022.
+The effects of the merger with FCS ND are included in our financial position and results of operations beginning January 1, 2022.
+Prior year results have not been restated to reflect the impact of the merger.